B.E. Industrial Internet of Things (IIOT)

 In the Analog Electronics Circuit Lab, students are introduced to the fundamental principles that underpin electronic systems.
 Here, they gain firsthand experience in constructing circuits and analysing their behaviour, providing a crucial bridge between theoretical understanding and practical application.
 As they rig up circuits and observe their operation, students develop critical skills in problem-solving and logical reasoning, preparing them for future challenges in the field of electronics engineering.

 These labs provide hands-on experience for students to understand the principles and applications of both analog and digital circuits.
-Both analog and digital electronics labs provide students with valuable hands-on experience and reinforce theoretical concepts taught in lectures.
+This lab provide students with valuable hands-on experience and reinforce theoretical concepts taught in lectures.
 They also help students develop practical skills in circuit design, analysis, troubleshooting, and prototyping, which are essential for careers in fields like electrical engineering, computer engineering, and embedded systems development.

 Principles of Communication Systems Laboratory